bextra/DilutionEffect/README.md

 GeneB	529		544		536.5
 GeneC	468		462		465
 ```
-**Note:** Final column with mean value across all replicates is required.
+**Note:** Final column with mean value across all replicates is required (must be named "mean" as well).
 The Mann-Whitney-Wilcoxon and Kolmogorov-Smirnov tests are completed using the mean expression value.

 ## G. Detailed steps
 ###1.
 Determine threshold to separate high abundance genes